SSoelvsten/bdd-benchmark/README.md

 > without threatening eachother?

 Our implementation of these benchmarks are based on the description of [[Kunkle10](#references)].
-We construct an OBDD row-by-row that represents whether the row is in a legal state: is at least one queen placed on each row and is it also in no conflicts with any other?
-On the accumulated OBDD we then count the number of satisfying assignments.
+We construct an BDD row-by-row that represents whether the row is in a legal state: is at least one queen placed on each row and is it also in no conflicts with any other?
+On the accumulated BDD we then count the number of satisfying assignments.

-**Notice**: This is a pretty simple example and has all of the normal shortcomings for OBDDs trying to solve the N-Queens problem.
+**Notice**: This is a pretty simple example and has all of the normal shortcomings for BDDs trying to solve the N-Queens problem.
 At around N = 14 the intermediate sizes explodes, and for N = 15 one needs about 100 GB of disk space or memory.
 Presumably, one needs around 1 TB for the 16-Queens problem.